martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 4.6.1 for 1.13d
+Vanilla Frosting 4.6.2 for 1.13d
 By Jonathan Vasquez (FearedBliss)
-Released on Thursday, March 7, 2013
+Released on Sunday, March 10, 2013
 -----------------------------------------------

 Features: